(For an easier to read CV / outputs section visit LinkedIn page)

 DEMENTIA AND IMAGINATION: Research Informed Approaches to Visual Arts Programmes

-Taylor, K., Windle, G., Howson, T. & Davenport, B. (2017) Dementia and Imagination: End of project conference, Wellcome Trust, January 2017.
+Taylor, K., Windle, G., Howson, T. & Davenport, B. (2017) Dementia and Imagination: Review of end of project conference, Wellcome Trust, January 2017.
 British Psychological Society, Qualitative Methods in Psychology, Spring 2017.

 Newman, A., Baber, M., O’Brien, D., Goulding, A., Hedd-Jones, C., Howson, T., Jones, C., Parkinson, C., Taylor, K., Tischler, V. & Windle, G (2016) Carrying out research across the arts and humanities and social sciences: developing the methodology for Dementia and Imagination.
 Cultural Trends.

 Taylor, K., Lobban, F., & Fletcher, I. (2015) Exploring the links between the phenomenology of creativity and bipolar disorder Journal of Affective Disorders.